raandree/AADConnectDsc/README.md

 ### System Requirements

-- Windows PowerShell 5.0 or PowerShell 7.x
+- **Windows PowerShell 5.1**: This module requires Windows PowerShell 5.1 and does NOT work with PowerShell 7
 - Windows Server 2012 R2 or later
 - .NET Framework 4.6 or later